The Story of The National WWI Museum & Liberty Memorial

 Construction began on July 5, 1923.
 Courtesy: The National World War I Museum and Memorial.

-What made Kansas City's monument unique was not only the quick, community-driven financing but also the grand scope of its design.
-Organizers held a national architecture competition, and in 1921, the land was dedicated to be across the street from Union Station, symbolizing the city's connection to the war effort.
+In addition to its grassroots funding, the monument's design was chosen through a national architecture competition, and in 1921, land was dedicated across from Union Station, symbolizing the city’s role in the war effort.

 A Legacy of Remembrance